isaqueveras/jangada/README.md

 ```

 ## Create a new app
-Create the foundation of an application to build a monolithic or microservice.
+Create the foundation of an application to build a monolithic or microservice

 ```bash
 $ jangada new mercadolivre